TOMWANGZZ1236/Jyutping-Tutorial/README.md

 ## Project Description

 This project enhances the Word.hk app by introducing a Duolingo-style tutorial feature focused on Cantonese romanization.
 Designed to provide an interactive and engaging learning experience, this feature includes a responsive frontend tailored for both iOS and Android platforms.
-The tutorial incorporates gamified elements with four phonetics-based games, making the learning process both fun and educational.
+The tutorial incorporates gamified elements with four phonetics-based exercises, making the learning process both fun and educational.

 ### Tech Stack

 - **Flutter**: For crafting a responsive and interactive mobile UI.
-- **iOS & Android Platforms**: Ensuring compatibility and performance across multiple devices.

 ## Demo